CJ-Jackson/shorty/README.md

 It's took me about a week, well I'm employed and I took my sweet little time testing the project, I even built my own mock manually.
 (It's not as bad as writing dependency injection in yml, or worse xml)

-I'm very serious about getting things right the first time, I did not want to rush.
+I'm very serious about getting things right the first time, I do not want to rush.

 ## Why did you build the mocks manually?
 Rather than have than it done automatically as it is in phpspec?